MarKubil/python_mini_projects/README.md

 ## Projects Included

 - `blackjack/` – Console-based Blackjack game with basic logic and user interaction
 - `number_guessing_game/` – Simple number guessing game with ASCII banner and input validation
+- `higher_lower_game/` – Number comparison game where users guess if the next value is higher or lower
+- `coffee_machine/` – Simulates a coffee vending machine with coin logic, resource tracking, and modular design
 - *(More coming soon...)*

 ## Why This Repo Exists